drogue-iot/web-embedded-hal/README.md

-# Drogue Wasm

-Drogue Wasm is a collection of utilities for writing WASM applications that integrate with the drogue iot ecosystem.

-* A runtime for using drogue-device in web applications
+# WASM Embedded Hal

-* Simulated embedded-hal as web components
+wasm-embedded-hal is an implementation of embedded-hal traits for web components